 In a deal marrying electronic cigarettes with big tobacco, Lorillard Inc. through its Lorillard Tobacco Co. subsidiary, has acquired blu ecigs for $135 million cash.

-"blu ecigs are the perfect adjacency for us to participate in the smokeless market, but in a Lorillard way.
-That is, e-cigarettes offer many of the benefits of other smokeless products but do so in a way that is familiar and enjoyed by current adult cigarette consumers," explained Lorillard CEO Murray Kessler.
-"We believe that blu will benefit from Lorillard Tobacco Co.'s regulatory experience and sales infrastructure which are needed for it, and the category, to reach its potential in a responsible manner."
+“blu ecigs are the perfect adjacency for us to participate in the smokeless market, but in a Lorillard way.
+That is, e-cigarettes offer many of the benefits of other smokeless products but do so in a way that is familiar and enjoyed by current adult cigarette consumers,” explained Murray Kessler, CEO of Greensboro, N.C.-based Lorillard.
+“We believe that blu will benefit from Lorillard Tobacco Co.’s regulatory experience and sales infrastructure, which are needed for it, and the category, to reach its potential in a responsible manner.”

-Lorillard announced the acquisition this morning when it released its first-quarter 2012 results.
-According to the company, Charlotte, N.C.-based blu will be a separate operating company and it is Lorillard's intention to retain blu's current management team and headquarters.
+Lorillard revealed the acquisition this morning when it released its first-quarter 2012 results.
+According to the company, Charlotte, N.C.-based blu will be a separate operating company and Lorillard’s intention is to retain blu’s current management team and headquarters.

-"This is a very exciting time for us and an extremely positive step forward for the electronic cigarette industry, which by nature and age has been lacking a lot of the resources necessary to truly take this product to the next level," said Jason Healy, president and co-founder of blu ecigs, in a statement to CSNews Online.
+“This is a very exciting time for us and an extremely positive step forward for the electronic cigarette industry, which by nature and age has been lacking a lot of the resources necessary to truly take this product to the next level,” said Jason Healy, president and co-founder of blu ecigs, told Progressive Grocer sister publication CSNews Online.

-Lorillard's acquisition of blu comes as the tobacco company reports net sales decreased $9 million to $1.526 billion in the first quarter of 2012, compared to $1.535 billion in the first quarter of 2011, a decrease of 0.6 percent.
-The decrease resulted primarily from lower unit sales volume, which was negatively impacted by trade inventory pattern fluctuations, partially offset by higher average prices.
+Lorillard’s acquisition of blu comes as the tobacco company reports net sales that decreased $9 million to $1.526 billion in the first quarter of 2012, compared with $1.535 billion in the first quarter of 2011, a 0.6 percent decline.
+The decrease resulted primarily from lower unit sales volume which was negatively affected by trade inventory pattern fluctuations, partially offset by higher average prices.